pushkar100/notes-system-design/999-System-Design-Case-Studies-Questions/1-Design-a-Rate-Limiter.md

 - Cluster management for *High Availability*:
 	- **Replication** is needed.
 Redis does it using the ***Master-Slave (Leader based replication)***
 		- You run a Primary node and one or more Replicas
-		- Writes: Only goes to the Primary
+		- Writes: Only goes to the Primary i.e **Counter** is written to the master only!
+(Counter can be read by others though)
 		- Reads: Can be distributed across Replicas to handle heavy traffic
 		- If Primary dies, a Replica is promoted to keep the system alive